ctoruno/LAC-Reports/Outputs/Bahamas/Method/Bahamas_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Bahamas was conducted for the <i>WJP's The Rule of Law in Bahamas: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by , based in .  administered the surveys , conducting face-to-face interviews using a multi-stage stratified random sampling design.
-The target population group for this survey included s aged 18 years or older residing across three regions throughout the country.
+The target population group for this survey included s aged 18 years or older residing across   throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
-                                    The General Population Poll in Bahamas represents an achieved total sample size of  interviews distributed proportionally across three regions.
+                                    The General Population Poll in Bahamas represents an achieved total sample size of  interviews distributed proportionally across  .
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in , can be found in the Appendix of this report.
                                 </p>